2022-Spring-UIUC-LING490/hw01/README.md

 # HW01

-In this homework, you will use foma to implement the kaNpat exercise from
+In this homework, you will use foma to implement the Southern Brazilian Portuguese Pronunciation Exercise on pages 145-152 of the textbook.

 Your task is to implement the Brazilian Portugues exercise from the textbook.